Reading time: 10+ min.

-Majority of governments are requiring the companies to withhold income taxes from any distributions made to its investors.
+The majority of governments are requiring companies to withhold income taxes from any distributions made to their investors.

-If the crowdfunding investors have concluded loan agreements with the company, and the company makes an interest payout, it has an obligation to withhold income tax from the interest paid out.
+If the crowdfunding investors have concluded loan agreements with the corporate Project Owner, and the Project Owner makes an interest payment, it has an obligation to withhold income tax from the interest paid out.

-If the crowdfunding investors have invested in the company’s equity, and the company makes a profit distribution via paying dividends, the company has an obligation to withhold income tax from the dividend payout.
+If the crowdfunding investors have invested in the Project Owner’s equity, and the Project Owner makes a profit distribution via paying dividends, the Project Owner has an obligation to withhold income tax from the dividend payout.